-The accounting period end for the entities below, except for Coalsnaughton NHT 2012 LLP, is for the year end 31 March.
+The accounting period end for the entities below is for the year end 31 March.
 Financial information up to 31 March was obtained and accounted for in the Group accounts.
 The dates of these accounts are included below.

 The Group Accounts consolidate the results of other entities: